 Applying his approach to the first movement, he separated pitch and time by assigning to the piano a series of 29 complex chords (comprised of up to nine notes) that are cycled without alteration, but played using an ostinato (exact repetition) of 17 durations in a rhythmic sequence comprising three of the Hindu talas.
 At the same time, the cello keeps repeating its own cycle of 15 entirely separate notes (but without regard to constantly varying rhythms).
 The result is three types of seemingly independent pedals – harmonic (the piano chords), rhythmic (the piano sequence) and melodic (the cello phrase).
 At the leisurely tempo (54 quarter notes per minute, further marked "Bien modéré, en poudroiement harmonieux" – well restrained, in a harmonious haze) it would take hours for this massive cycle of prime numbers to arrive back at its starting point, but Messiaen cuts it off abruptly after a mere 2˝ minutes, barely enough time for even the most trained ear to grasp the process from this brief fragment.
 Atypically for Messiaen, the scheme seems to emphasize mechanics over inspiration and is far more apparent on paper than to the ear.
 Paul Griffiths traces the unresolved chords to Debussy and the scheme to the vast cycles of Indonesian gamelan; Michael Linton likens the result to a religious icon that affords a mere glimpse into reality; and Robert Morgan calls the constant mutation of details a static timelessness and the refusal of pitch and rhythm to coincide a throwback to medieval music.

 • Mode and Melody – Messiaen organized his structures horizontally through his concepts of rhythm, and considered his theories of melody as a vertical complement (thus, as Hodier notes, achieving complete control in both dimensions of sound).
 Rather than resort to diatonic scales, Messiaen created seven modes, each of which can be transposed (raised by a half-tone) a limited number of times before arriving back at the original set of notes (albeit in a different order).
 Within each transposition, the notes of a mode can be arranged into melodies and chords.
 Complexity arises from modulating from one to another transposition of a mode or even to another mode and its transpositions altogether; from adding foreign notes for intense expression; by superimposing two modes; by mixing modes with conventional tonality; and by constructing chords using high (and largely attenuated) overtones of fundamental notes.
 Peter Evans considers the system to prescribe limits within which the composer may move, and even dwell upon notes that form conventional successions and simultaneities, while Ross hears its peculiar harmony as suffused with surrealist, futurist energy.
 (Indeed, looking further ahead Messiaen foresaw extending his theories to quarter-tones.)
 Peter Burkholder, Donald Jay Grout and Claude V. Palisca assert that instead of developing themes Messiaen juxtaposes static ideas, and that since modes lack the differentiation of diatonic scales they do not create a strong urge for resolution and thus are well suited to contemplation and a negation of desire, spiritual qualities that infuse the Quatuor.
 According to Messiaen, the goal is "an iridescent music that will delight the senses with delicate, voluptuous pleasures."
 The "danger," though, parallels that of his rhythmic structures – to most listeners the system is far too complex to grasp aurally and can sound like random anarchy, even if its logic is pure to the composer and can be gleaned from intensive study of the score.
+Indeed, a skeptic might claim that nearly any sequence or combination of notes can be justified as falling within one or another transposition or modulation among the many modes (or, failing that, including expressive "foreign" notes), thus suggesting that the system and its ostensible rules are erratic, if not outright illusory.

 The first movement uses the first and simplest of Messiaen's modes, based on the six-note whole-tone scale, of which there can only be a single transposition.
 That is, by transposing the entire whole-tone scale (C-D-E-F#-G#-A#) up one half-tone a set of new notes is obtained (C#-D#-F-G-A-B), but any further transposition, no matter how many degrees up or down, results in a set of notes identical to either the original or the single transposition.
 (The system relies on equal-tempering and enharmonics, such that A-sharp is identical to B-flat, etc.) Here, the cello keeps repeating a set of five of the six original notes (C-E-D-F#-A# [the last written as B-flat]) and combines three iterations of that five-note motif into a single 15-note theme.
 However, typically for Messiaen, this structure is partly disguised, and our attention diverted, both by a constantly-varying rhythm and by using the theme as the fundamental note of double-stopped chords.